 I have a loan officer who does not live in Grand Rapids, who sends me direct mail once a month.
-For awhile I opened the letters thinking that there was something of value in the mailings, but now I don??t even open the letters.
+For awhile I opened the letters thinking that there was something of value in the mailings, but now I do not even open the letters.

-OK, here is the good thing about her Marketing efforts; she is always top of mind.
-She has helped me purchase two homes and I would definitely use her again.
+OK, here is a good thing about her Marketing efforts; she is always top of mind.
+She has helped me purchase two homes and I would use her again.
 Not because of the mailings but because I trust her.
 The bad thing is that I throw away her mailings as soon as I get them without opening them.
-The truth is I throw away a lot of ???Junk Mail??? all the time.
+The truth is I throw away most mail that I get.

-1.?
-You can send me (the consumer) an email if I do not know you, but don??t act like you know me.
+- You can send me (the consumer) an email if I do not know you, but don't act like you know me.
 That is a trust breaker.
 If our relationship starts on a lie how can I ever trust you again?

-2.?
-The subject should be an arousing ???pick up line???.
+- The subject should be an arousing pick up line.
 Why do I want to interact with you?

-3.?
-If you have not figured this out yet let me state it again.
-Don??t try to sell me something.
+- If you have not figured this out yet let me state it again.
+Don’t try to sell me something.
 Inform me and educate me.

-4.?
-Make your message engaging and create brand awareness.
-That is why I like OnMarketer, they give you the ability to brand your email without fat attachments and providing links back to your website.
-And guess what?
+- Make your message engaging and create brand awareness.
+That is why I like HubSpot, they give you the ability to send brand building emails.
+Moreover, guess what?
 It makes it trackable.

-5.?
-Don??t spam me!!!!!
-As a consumer I am ok with regular emails from you, especially if they are informative and engaging.
-But don??t spam me, stalk me, make me Wanna Put Your Number On The Call Block Have AOL?
-Make My emails Stop. (oops sorry to break into Destiny??s Child.)
+- Don’t spam me!!!!!
+As a consumer, I am ok with receiving regular emails from you, especially if they are informative and engaging.
+However don’t spam me, stalk me, make me want to Put Your Number On The Call Block Have AOL?
+Make My emails Stop.
+(Oops, sorry to break into Destiny’s Child.)

 Anyway there are other things that you can do to create compelling email messages that will get consumers to read them and I would be glad to help you out with more advices, but I must be getting punchy if I am breaking into song.
 So this should do get you by for now.